Welcome to The Somm Chef!

 The Culinary Side of Things

 After graduating, I worked as a tournant (a cook that studies all areas of the kitchen including pastry, banquet-style food, special VIP meals, butchery, the hot-line, and others).
 By May of 2019, I was promoted to be a Sous Chef.
-It’s been a great experience to learn how to create menus, manage people, and improve customer service.
+It was a great experience to learn how to create menus, manage people, and improve customer service.

 In May of 2020 I was hired as a consultant and executive chef on the opening of a food and wine space inside of a food hall.
 By September of 2020 that was up and running, I had found a replacement, and left to spend some time in Rosemary to catch up on some sun!
 Turns out, my husband, Ian and I decided to never leave.